BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Area Effect** `ACTIVE`

-After rolling To Hit against a Battlefield Target, all other models within 2" of them suffer a Strength 5 and will be knocked Prone.
+After rolling To Hit against the actual target, if the actual target was a Battlefield Target then all other models within 2" of the actual target suffer a Strength 5 hit and, if they survive, will be knocked Prone.

 - **Wall-breaker** `ACTIVE`

-When rolling To Wound against a Siege Target, make two To Wound rolls and pick the highest.
-Also, a successful To Wound roll against a Siege Target will do D3 Wounds rather than 1.
+When rolling To Wound against a Siege Target, a Gondor Battlecry Trebuchet makes 2 To Wound Rolls and picks the highest.
+Additionally, a successful To Wound Roll against a Siege Target will do D3 Wounds rather than 1.

 ---